kezzhou/crontab/README.md

 ## It is useful to find the path of python3 with 'which python3' and the path of various files in directories with 'pwd' after cding into them.

 ## In the case that there is a stray print command in the py file we are working with, we must provide a path for a new txt file to be created to execute that print command.
 For example, had we used a stray print command somewhere in our script, such as 'print('Hello')', a working cron script would look something like this: '00 22 * * 7 /usr/bin/python3 /home/kevin/crontab/pulldown.py > log.txt 2>&1 &'.
 Every time that the job was run based on the time we set, we would also generate a txt called log.txt with our executed print command in it ('Hello').
+This is also helpful as if your code does not work, it will transcribe the error on the log.txt for you to troubleshoot.

+## IMPORTANT: be sure to pip/pip3 install all requirements from the requirements.txt as your venv may not come with it.